Currency in Austria

 Austria is a great country to visit with jaw dropping castles and architectural buildings, like the Schönbrunn palace and the Hofburg palace.
 Walking the picturesque streets in Vienna, classical music concerts in Salzburg and delicious wine in Wachau.

-The official currency of Austria is the Euro.
+The Euro is also the official currency of Austria.
 The currency sign for the euro is € while the code is EUR.
 In Austria, it’s more common to see the symbol written after the numeral, as in 10€.
 Austria is a part of the eurozone – 19 European countries that use the euro as their official currency.

 The Euro is the second most traded currency on the world’s foreign exchange markets, the euro is issued by the European Central Bank.